 Chartreuse smiled weakly.
 “Well, I will be.
 It was, you know, only a bad dream,” she assured.

 Laurie frowned.
 “Don’t even.
 I saw your vision stones out on the floor, it was more than a dream, wasn’t it?”

 Chartreuse leaned back against her friend.
 “Yeah,” she admitted after a moment.
 “It was.
 I’d been picking up, like, bad vibes.
 I wanted to figure out where they were coming from.”

-“It’s fine if you know what you’re doing,” Chartreuse interjected.
+“It’s fine if you know what you’re doing,” Chartreuse soothed.
 “But yeah, it’s been a while – that’s probably why I’m having the bad reaction.”

 Laurie reached out to take Chartreuse’s hand, squeezing.
 “Are you sure that’s all?
 I mean, you didn’t see anything bad, did you?”